OverStruck/k-means-image-compressor/README.md

 # compile release build
 make release
 ```

+### NOTE:

+You may need to install libpng and libjpeg package  for handling JPEG & PNG images
+- CentOS: `yum install libjpeg-devel libpng-devel`
+- Ubuntu: `apt install libjpeg-dev libpng-dev`

 You may also be interested in the cuda branch of this project to see how this project is implemented using CUDA